sel-hamr/movies-api/README.md

 - User can retrieve comment by movie.
 - User can like comment.
 - User can retrieve comment who have like by user.
+- User can dislike comment.
+- User can send friend request.
+- User can retrieve friend request.
+- User can accept friend request.
+- User can retrieve friend.
+- User can retrieve friend request by user.
+- User can send a message in real time.
+- User can retrieve message by user.
+- User can retrieve all message by user and friend.
+- User have notification when he receive a message or friend request.
+- User can retrieve all notification by user.
+- User can delete friend by user.
+- User can delete message by user.
+- User can delete friend request by user.

 ## Installation